-Anna Gagliardi is a Senior Scientist at the Toronto General Hospital Research Institute and Professor at the University of Toronto.
-Her research employs both qualitative and quantitative methods, and focuses on optimizing the implementation of guidelines, organizational and individual patient engagement, and patient-centered care for women across the lifespan.
-She has administered over $4.7 million in research funding as PI/co-PI and published over 120 peer-reviewed articles as principal/senior author.
-Her leadership roles include Chair of the Implementation Working Group for the Guidelines International Network (2012-2017, 2020-current), and advisor to national and international government and professional societies on guideline implementation and patient-centered care.
+Anna Gagliardi is a Senior Scientist at the Toronto General Hospital Research Institute and Professor at the University of Toronto (Department of Surgery; Institute of Health Policy, Management & Evaluation; Institute of Medical Science).
+Her research employs qualitative, quantitative and multiple-/mixed-methods, and focuses on optimizing the implementation of guidelines, organizational and individual patient and family engagement, and person-centered care for diverse women across the lifespan.
+She has administered over $5.5 million in research funding as PI/co-PI and published over 135 peer-reviewed articles as principal/senior author.
+Her leadership roles include Chair of the Implementation Working Group for the Guidelines International Network (2012-2017, 2020-current), and advisor to national and international governments and professional societies on guideline implementation and person-centered care.
+Dr. Gagliardi developed and taught Tools for Implementation of Best Evidence for 13 years (2009-2021) to graduate students at the University of Toronto, and guest lectures on implementation science and synthesis methods.
+She also supervises Health Services Research MSc and PhD students, and serves as member on thesis committees.
 Dr. Gagliardi was a CIHR New Investigator in Knowledge Translation (2013-2018).
-She completed a PhD in Health Policy, Management and Evaluation at the University of Toronto, and her background includes a Masters in Biochemistry, a Master of Library Science, and a Bachelor of Education.
+She completed a PhD in Health Services Research at the University of Toronto, and her background includes a Masters in Biochemistry, a Master of Library Science, and a Bachelor of Education.

 Anna Gagliardi, PhD

 - Improving the development, implementation and use of guidelines (CIHR funded)